pydiverse/pydiverse.pipedag/docs/reference/config.rst

 - mssql: we use `database.schema` in schema swapping, so databases are automatically created when setting up a stage
 - ibm_db2: so far, we only use `instance_id`_ as schema prefix and don't (need to) know how to create a new database

+disable_pytsql
+""""""""""""""

+default: false

+For sqlalchemy dialect mssql, a package called pytsql is used for executing RawSql scripts.
+It has the advantage that it allows for some kind of SQL based print statements.
+However, it may fail for some statements.
+For those cases, you can set `disable_pytsql: true` to use another logic for splitting up Raw SQL scripts and handing that over to sqlalchemy.
+This is actually quite a complex process for mssql.
+Sorry for any inconveniences.
+We will try to make it work for most tsql code that should be integrated in pipedag pipelines.
+However, the ultimate goal is to split up monolithic blocks of dynamic sql statements into defined transformations with dynamic aspects written in python.

+pytsql_isolate_top_level_statements
+"""""""""""""""""""""""""""""""""""

+default: true

+This parameter is handed over to https://pytsql.readthedocs.io/en/latest/api/pytsql.html#pytsql.executes and causes the script to be split in top level statements that are sent to sqlalchemy separately.
+The tricky part here is that some magic is done to make DECLARE statements reach across but it is not guaranteed to be identical to scripts executed by a SQL UI.

 class: pydiverse.pipedag.backend.table.DictTableStore
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^